teckMUk/hello-world/chapter1.md

-q# chapter 1 the shell
+# chapter 1 the shell
 ### question 1 Create a new directory called missing under /tmp.

 ### answers: